robodatalab/authorship/README.md

 Authorship is meant to run entirely on your machine, and that is where it is heading.
-Not every machine has the memory its models need, though, so for now the heavier work is moving to a backend we host ourselves: open-weight models, on our own hardware, kept private.
+Not every machine has the memory its models need, though, so for now the heavier work is done on a backend we host ourselves: open-weight models, on our own hardware, kept private.
 See [Privacy](#privacy).

 <!-- CAPTURE hero.webp — the whole VS Code window with a `.author` manuscript